Google Product Feed Specification: How To Comply With Google’s Feed Requirements

 • Assign an item group ID to a collection of products that differ based on one or more of the following attributes: Color [color], Size [size], Age Group [age_group], Gender [gender], Pattern [pattern], Material [material].

-• If your products vary by design features not covered by the attributes mentioned, avoid using the item group ID.
+• Do your products vary by design features not covered by the attributes mentioned?
+Then avoid using the item group ID.

 Example: PG78901